-D. Interaction geometry and synchrony
+D. Interaction Geometry

 The relative positioning of individuals and their postures during an interaction provides important social cues.
-These can include widely used social conventions, as well as heavily culture and context dependent situations, including proper manners and relevant social codes.
+These can include widely used social conventions, as well as heavily culture and context dependent situations.
+For instance, Ekrem Muhittin Yeğen's massive cookbook [28], which can be considered as the bible of the Turkish cuisine, contains a whole chapter devoted to proper seating arrangements at a dinner table when people of rank are present, including proper manners and relevant social codes.
 In ordinary conversations, cues like interpersonal distance and posture can be used to derive conclusions about social and emotional relations between people.

 Recent approaches for the analysis of interaction geometry cues mostly use visual sensors.
 In [29], infrared cameras are used to track and classify the social situations in a multiperson interaction.
 It is mentioned that this kind of analysis can be of relevance in mobile service applications.

 A review of nonverbal signal analysis in small group interactions is given in [30].